ryantanlien/node-gcloud-deploy/README.md

 3. Make the Service User Account a Service Account Token Creator (We will need this later)
   - Go to IAM & Admin section of Google Cloud and click on the pencil icon next the the automatically generated service account.
   - Add a new Role to it called Service Account Token Creator.
+4. Generate a Service Key for the Google Cloud Service Account and add it as a Secret in your GitHub Repository as `SERVICE_JSON`.

 ### Additional Configuration to be Performed on GitHub
 1. Add your Service User Account ID for your Google Cloud Run Project as a Secret in your GitHub Repository.
-2. Add your Docker User Name and Password for as Secrets in your GitHub Repository.
+2. Add your Docker User Name and Password for as Secrets in your GitHub Repository as `DOCKER_USERNAME` and `DOCKER_PASSWORD`

 ![Alt text](docs/images/image-6.png)